dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 export const createPublicSignature = sign('foo-bar', 'mainnet')
 ```

-`sign` returns a function to take `KhaosSignOptions` as the argument. `message` of `KhaosSignOptions` is the message used for the signature. `signature` is the signature created in the user's Ethereum wallet. `secret` is information that your Dapps want to conceal.
+`sign` returns a function that takes `KhaosSignOptions` as an argument.
+In `KhaosSignOptions`, `message` is the message used for the signature, `signature` is the signature created in the user's Ethereum wallet, and `secret` is the information your Dapp wants to conceal.

-To write a signature with the user's Ethereum wallet, you have to use API for Web3 or Ethers, etc.
+To generate a signature with the user's Ethereum wallet, you must use an API such as Web3 or Ethers.

 - Web3: [web3.eth.personal — web3.js 1.0.0 documentation (web3js.readthedocs.io)](https://web3js.readthedocs.io/en/v1.2.0/web3-eth-personal.html#sign)
 - Ethers: [Signers (ethers.io)](https://docs.ethers.io/v5/api/signer/#Signer-signMessage)